-May elect a refund of accumulated contributions or defer retirement until eligible.
+May elect a refund of employee contributions with interest or defer retirement until eligible.

 Less than five years of service: Age 70

 At least five years of service:

 Tier 1, Tier 2 and Tier 3 The later of age 50 and when the member would have reached 10 years of service had the member remained a full-time employee.